manulweerasinghe/AI_agent_for_code-practice_coding-/README.md

 ### This project is completed.

 #### Note: This is toy agent with minimalal security features.
-Don't use it unless you know waht your doing.
+Don't use it, unless you know what your doing.